wadehammes/base-ink/README.md

 key-XXXXXXXXXXXXXXXXXX
 ```

-If you want to send and auto-create a Litmus email test (http://litmus.com), create an account and in your account settings copy your <b>Static Test Address</b> and add it to the credentials.json:
+If you want to send and auto-create a Litmus email test (http://litmus.com), create an account and in your account settings copy your <b>Static Test Address</b> and add it to the credentials.json, along with your email (sent from):

 ```
 //- Send email through Mailgun